alasgarovs/OctoBot/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/alasgarovs/OctoBot/blob/main/LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/alasgarovs/OctoBot/blob/main/LICENSE) file for details.

 ---